billand88/ChilkatVFP/ReadMe.md

  * Items of note:
     * The relevant class library matches the name of the Chilkat library.
     * There's an empty iLayer class between all the "working" classes.
 You can put your own fixes/enhancements/changes here, as I am deliberately leaving these empty.
 There is one exception which I will explain below.
         * I had added an iLayer for the instance classes but it made the class library too "muddy" - it was hard to see the forest from the trees, so to speak.
-Technically it'd be nice to make an iLayer for the instance classes you use - make an iCert class as a subclass of Cert, then instantiate iCert and using this newly made class for enhancements and fixes.
+Technically it'd be nice to make an iLayer for the instance classes you use (Note: Done!) - make an iCert class as a subclass of Cert, then instantiate iCert and using this newly made class for enhancements and fixes.
 But it isn't necessary, just recommended.

 # ChilkatVFP Primer